Tuesday, October 26, 2010

 This is a compensated review by BlogHer and Pop-Tarts.

 The kids and I got to play with our food to create a Pop-Tarts recipe.
-The kids' idea was to take a Choc-0-Lantern Pop-Tarts, cover it with orange frosting, and then top it with another Pop-Tarts which has been cut into a Jack-o-lantern shape.
+The kids' idea was to take a Choc-O-Lantern Pop-Tart, cover it with orange frosting, and then top it with another Pop-Tart which has been cut into a Jack-o-lantern shape.
 Simple, fun, cute, and festive, no?
 But did I listen to them?
 Nope.
 I had a better idea.
 And by better, I mean much more complicated.
 (Sometimes, I get this idea I'm a Food Network star.
 I'm not.)

 My idea was to use these limited edition Pop-Tarts to create a chocolate fudge crusted Pop-Tarts Pumpkin Pie.
 We crumbled 6 Pop-Tarts into a bowl.